percona/pmm-doc/docs/get-started/dbaas.md

     3. Enter the following on the *Database Configurations* panel:

-    - *Storage Class* - Select the storage class from the dropdown.
+    - *Storage Class* - Select the storage class from the drop-down.
 Storage classes allow dynamic provisioning of persistent storage for PMM.
 Using storage classes, you can create and attach volumes on-demand without manually managing the underlying storage infrastructure.
     - *Database configuration*- Enter the config string into the Configuration text box to configure the database engine.

         ![!](../_images/PMM_DBaaS_DB_Cluster_Advanced_DB_Config.png)